 Some women are referred to us for gastroschisis late in pregnancy.
 We see them within two weeks of their referral.
 It is important to make a diagnosis and delivery plan as early as possible.

 In babies with gastroschisis, the ultrasound will show loops of bowel floating freely.
 This often shows up when a woman goes in for a routine ultrasound with her obstetrician (OB).
-It is at this point that most of our patients affected by gastroschisis are referred to the Cincinnati Fetal Center.
+It is at this point that most of our patients affected by gastroschisis are referred to the Cincinnati Children's Fetal Care Center.
 Here, we’ll work with you to assess how severe your case is and create a plan for the remainder of your pregnancy.
 We will also talk to you about what to expect after delivery.

 An evaluation for gastroschisis consists: